Tackling/Twitch-Channel-Scraper/README.md

 # Twitch Channels Scraper

 This is a Node.js program that scrapes Twitch channels based on the specified game category and minimum viewership threshold, and saves the results to a text file.
-The program uses the Twitch API to fetch the necessary data, This could also be used as a "Username Scraper" for Twitch Lurk Bots.
+The program uses the Twitch API to fetch the data, This could also be used as a "Username Scraper" for Twitch Lurk Bots.

 ## Prerequisites